-They reflect a combination of recorded facts, accounting conventions, and personal judgements, and the judgement and conventions applied affect necessarily depends on the competence and integrity of those who make them and on their adherence to generally accepted accounting principles and conventions.
+The judgments and conventions that are applied are dependent on the competence and integrity of those who make them and on their adherence to generally accepted accounting principles (GAAP) and conventions.

 - Income Statement: An income statement breaks down a company’s earnings by comparing expenses and revenue.
-It’s broken down into separate categories that businesses can use to help them identify profitable areas.
+It is broken down into separate categories that businesses can use to help them identify profitable areas.

 - Cash Flow Statement: This report shows a company’s cash flow in terms of operational activities, financial ventures, and investments.

-Financial statement analysis is centered on all of these statements and is the best way to gauge the overall health of a business.
-There are a few tools and techniques in which this is done.
+Financial statement analysis is centered on the balance sheet, income statement, and cash flow statement.
+It is the best way to gauge the overall health of a business.
+There are several tools and techniques with which this is done, including:

 - Fundamental Analysis: This analytical practice is used on a company’s most basic financial levels.
 It shows the health of the business on a financial level and helps provide insight into the overall value.

-- DuPont Analysis: This analytical tool is used to help companies prevent conclusions that are misleading.
-Sometimes looking at sheer profitability doesn’t tell the whole story, so we use the DuPont Analysis to create a detailed assessment.
+- DuPont Analysis: This tool is used to help companies prevent conclusions that are misleading.
+Sometimes, looking at sheer profitability doesn’t tell the whole story, so DuPont Analysis is used to create a detailed assessment.

 - Horizontal Analysis: Here, we compare financial ratios, a specified benchmark, and a specified line item over a specific period.
-This allows business leaders to look at any changes that have been made and compare them with other behaviors.
+This allows firms to examine changes that have been made and compare them with other behaviors.

 - Vertical Analysis: This financial analytical practice shows items within the financial statement as a percentage of the base figure.
 It’s simple, so it’s the method that most businesses prefer.

-Why Financial Statement Analysis Is the Best Method for Analyzing and Reporting Financial Statements
+Value of Financial Statement Analysis When Analyzing and Reporting Financial Statements

-Now that we’ve gone over some of the basics let’s dive deeper into financial research & analysis.
+Now that we’ve gone over some of the basics, let’s dive deeper into financial research and analysis.
 Here’s what makes financial statement analysis such a powerful tool.